 - have resided in Nebraska for at least one year and Cuming County for at least six months

 Applicants may request assistance with food, shelter, clothing, funeral, medical, dental, and surgical items.
-This is an “aid” program so the veteran must demonstrate an “inability” to meet the obligation to pay these bills, via an application.
+This is an aid program so the veteran must document an inability to meet the obligation to pay these bills, via an application.

 Homestead Exemption may be available to a veteran (or widow) who:

-- is totally disabled by a nonservice-connected illness or accident
+- is totally disabled by a nonservice-connected illness or accident, or

-- receives compensation from the VA because of a 100% disability that was service-connecte
+- receives compensation from the VA because of a 100% disability that was service-connected

 More information can be found at Nebraska Homestead Exemption | Property Assessment.